Who is Vitality Health Insurance?

 Dental, optical and hearing cover

-If you aren't entitled to free dental check-ups, eye tests or hearing tests on the NHS, it's worth comparing the cost of a dental, optical and hearing plan to see if it could save you money in the long term.
+If you currently pay for private eye tests or dental treatment, adding a dental, optical and hearing plan could save you money in the long run.
+A broker can help you compare the costs of a plan with your existing arrangements.
 Vitality's optical cover pays for eye tests, glasses and contact lenses if your prescription changes, although the level of coverage varies depending on which optician you choose.

 You can also claim back the total cost of routine dental check-ups and treatment for accidental damage, along with 80% of the cost of hearing tests, hearing aids and other dental treatment costs.